 Unit Reference A/506/9241 Level 2 Credit Value 3 Guided Learning Hours 20 Total Unit Time 30 (20GLH + 10 hours for independent research and assessment) Unit Summary This unit outlines knowledge and skills relating to anti-discriminatory practice in youth work.
 Learners must have access to a real work environment.
-Learning Outcomes Assessment Criteria (1 to 3) (1.1 to 3.4) The learner will: The learner can: Understand antidiscriminatory practice in youth 1.1.
-Define what is meant by anti- discriminatory practice. work.
+Learning Outcomes (1 to 3) The learner will: Assessment Criteria (1.1 to 3.4) The learner can: Understand anti- discriminatory practice in youth work.
+1.1.
+Define what is meant by anti-discriminatory practice.
 1.2.
 Describe how anti-discriminatory practice relates to the principles of youth work.
 1.3.
-Describe the principles of antidiscriminatory practice.
+Describe the principles of anti-discriminatory practice.
 1.4.
 Outline the current legislation that relates to anti-discriminatory practice.
 1.5.
 Outline what is meant by protected characteristics groups.

 1.6.
 Describe the protected characteristics groups as stated in current legislation.
 2. Understand prejudice and discrimination.
 2.1.
-Describe the meaning of the following terms: 2.2.
+Describe the meaning of the following terms: prejudice stereotyping stigma labelling discrimination equality diversity 2.2.
 Describe the differences between prejudice and discrimination.
 2.3.
-Outline, with examples of each, the following types of discrimination: 3.
+Outline, with examples of each, the following types of discrimination: direct discrimination indirect discrimination discrimination by association perception discrimination harassment third party harassment victimisation 3.
 Understand how anti-discriminatory practice impacts on youth work delivery.
 3.1.
-Describe the possible consequences of not meeting the protected characteristics of a group in relation to: • personal practice • youth service delivery 3.2.
-Outline how the needs of protected characteristics groups can be met: 3.3.
+Describe the possible consequences of not meeting the protected characteristics of a group in relation to: personal practice youth service delivery 3.2.
+Outline how the needs of protected characteristics groups can be met: through personal practice within the youth work environment 3.3.
 Assess own youth work practice in relation to anti-discriminatory practice.

 3.4.
-Create a development plan in relation to anti-discriminatory practice. -- ------ -- --
+Create a development plan in relation to anti-discriminatory practice.